Tennessee Playwrights Studio

 Absolutely not!
 In fact, we require that you propose a brand-new, full-length script that you will develop over the course of the lab.
 You'll receive feedback all along the way, and actors will be available to perform your fresh material.

-For 2020, all Fellows must commit to completing a rough first draft by July.
+For 2022, all Fellows must commit to completing a rough first draft by July.
 The remaining meetings will focus on the vital process of rewriting and refining your script.
-In late fall, playwrights will receive public readings of their work at a venue in Nashville.
+At the end of the program, playwrights will receive public (either virtual or live tba) readings of their work.

 What documents will be in my application?

-You'll submit up to 20 pages of a prior script OR (if you're new to writing for the stage) up to 5,000 words in another genre.
+You'll submit a minimum of 10 pages of a prior script OR (if you're new to writing for the stage) up to 5,000 words in another genre.
 We also ask for a 250-word biography and a 500-word synopsis/statement of purpose regarding the new play you propose to write in our lab.
 We expect the process to be highly competitive, so please take the time to compose your documents accordingly.

 The application and the program are free of charge.
 Transportation and lodging in Nashville are not included.
 Participants should have access to a laptop computer, tablet or other Internet-accessible device to use during workshops.